Get in touch with us today!

 When communicating change, often the benefits (if communicated) are at one level.
 This level is possibly one that those affected by the change don’t even care about!
 For example, a new expenses system may reduce costs but will not achieve buy-in if it requires learning a new system or extra work.
-However, if staff learn that the implications mean money hitting their bank account in 48 hours, not 28 days, they will be more motivated.
+However, if staff learn that the implications mean money hitting their bank account in 48 hours, not 28 days, they will be more motivated to engage.

 Change needs to have a beginning, middle and an end.
 All too often it is communicated and then left to drift which means some people make the change and others don’t.
 It leaves the door open for people to remain in denial, doing nothing.
 Identify key deliverables or goals that mean you can see whether the change has taken place.
 For example, 80% of people have logged into the new performance appraisal system 3 times or more in June.
 You can then celebrate individuals or departments who are making a change (and follow up with those that aren’t!).